jdhao/blog_source/highlight_yank_region_nvim.md

 If you are using the [latest
 version](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
-They have make this little feature builtin in [this pull request](https://github.com/neovim/neovim/pull/12279) (see also `:h lua-highlight`).
+They have make this little feature built-in in [this pull request](https://github.com/neovim/neovim/pull/12279) (see also `:h lua-highlight`).